 When people get arrested for driving under the influence, they are usually worried about getting a criminal record, paying fines, and possibly doing jail time.
 However, one of the most significant consequences of a DUI arrest is losing your driver’s license.
 Even if you win your court case and are found not guilty of a DUI, you may have already lost your license as a result of the DMV’s administrative license suspension procedure.

 Administrative per se (APS) hearings are not automatic.
-If you want a chance to fight to keep your license, you have to formally request a DMV APS hearing within 10 days after your arrest.
-You may have to look closely at your temporary license, which is the paper the police hands you after taking away your license in order to figure out how to go about requesting a hearing.
+You will need to look closely at your Temporary License, which is the piece of paper the police officer handed you after taking away your license, to figure out how to properly request a hearing.

 Of course, the easiest way to deal with a DMV hearing is to contact your DUI defense lawyer as soon as you can so that he/she can file the hearing request.
 An experienced attorney knows how to quickly file a hearing request, who to contact, and what the complex procedures of an APS hearing entail.
 Another benefit is that your lawyer will be able to represent you in both the APS hearing so you can keep your license, and before the criminal proceedings, so you can keep a DUI conviction off your record.

 Your DMV hearing is not the place to talk about how you need your car to get the kids to school, to go to work, or to go to school.
 The DMV hearing officer isn’t concerned with why you need your license.
 He/she only wants to know if the arrest was proper.
 If the police didn’t follow the rules, you may win your case and keep your license to drive.
 Your DUI attorney will be able to advise you of your DMV hearing defense strategy and your likelihood for success.